kamu-data/kamu-node/adr/0002-traffic-routing.md

   - Reverse proxies can flexibly direct traffic between different pools of workers allowing progressive rollouts
   - Exact technologies to use for that are deemed out of scope of this ADR
 - ❔ **Traffic prioritization**
-  - Requires further work - deaming out of scope of this ADR
+  - Requires further work - deeming out of scope of this ADR
 - ✅ **DDoS**
   - Backend is not directly exposed to external traffic and protected by CDN
 - ✅ **On-prem**